LaunchCodeEducation/lchs/src/chapters/classes-and-objects/what-are-objects.rst

    small task.

 We assign values to variables so we can use that data later in our program.
-We define and call functions to do something with that data or perform actions on it.
+We define and call functions to do something with data or perform actions on it.
 When we set up our programs this way, data storage and data manipulation get carried out separately.

 .. index:: ! object